makersacademy/airport_challenge/RORY_README.md

 SYNTAX - How do I check whether a class method stores the parameter passed to it as an instance variable?

+QUESTIONS ---------------

-QUESTIONS - How do I remove a specific plane from an array?
+How do I remove a specific plane from an array?
 Pop only useful if it's on the end.
 This may be useful but haven't time to test it now: airport::planes.select { |a| a == self}
 SOLVED ABOVE - used Array.delete

+Why does my rspec look so different?
+Coveralls doesn't seem to have loaded properly.
+Missing my .....F.. at the top :(